Aura

 • The song's lyric video was directed by Robert Rodriguez and promotes his 2013 exploitation action film Machete Kills.
 Gaga made her first foray into acting in the movie playing the gun-toting Lady Chameleon.
 The song also featured in a trailer for the flick.

-• Gaga made available with the ARTPOP release an app, playable on Android and iOS.
-The singer worked with Max Weisel of Relative Wave who also worked on Bjork's 2011 app for her Biophilia album.
-It includes a glowy character named Petga, who will help the user create an aura that will grow and change as they use the app more and more.
+• "Aura" is part of Lady Gaga's 2013 album ARTPOP, which was released along with an app playable on Android and iOS (this was a time when apps were everywhere - our phones were filled with pages of them).
+The singer worked with Max Weisel of Relative Wave, who also worked on Bjork's 2011 app for her Biophilia album.
+It included a glowy character named Petga who helped users create an aura that would grow and change as they used the app more and more.

 Comments